kmac/mlbv-archived/README.md

 ## 9. Filters

-You can filter the schedule/scores displays using the `--filter` argument.
+You can filter the schedule/scores displays using the `-o/--filter` argument.
 The filter argument allows you to provide either a built-in filter name or a comma-separated list of team codes.

 The filter option has the form:

-    --filter ?filter?  : where ?filter? is optional, and is either a 'filter name' or a comma-separated list of teams
+    -o/--filter ?filter?  : where ?filter? is optional, and is either a 'filter name' or a comma-separated list of teams

+> Note: -o is used as the short form because -f is taken.
+Pneumonic: -o -> 'only'

 > Note: Aside from the `--filter` command, other command arguments accept the same 'filter' string.
 >       For example `--linescore ?filter?` and `--recaps ?filter?`